What Is Project-Based Learning?

 In reading this article, you can:

-• dissipate possible misbeliefs;
+- Dissipate possible misbeliefs;

 “PBL is not the “dessert” at the end of the meal” (Larmer & Mergendoller, 2011).

-Generally speaking, in a usual project, the teacher tells the students what they have to do or create after the completion of a lesson, unit, or module.
+In a usual project, the teacher tells the students what they have to do or create after the completion of a lesson, unit, or module.
 A task is assigned, instructions are given, and the students execute those things.
 In other words, in this kind of project, students only become active at the end of a lesson, unit, or module, when they are asked to produce a certain kind of product.

 In PBL, learning happens during the entire lesson, unit, or module.
 This means that content and competencies are actively acquired by students throughout the whole process.